YaleBioImaging/yrt-pet/doc/usage/list-mode_file.md

 import pyyrtpet as yrt

 scanner = yrt.Scanner("myscanner.json")
-lm = yrt.ListModeLUTOwned(scanner, "mylistmode.lmDat", flag_tof=[True / False])
+flag_tof = True  # Indicate whether the list-mode file contains a TOF field lm = yrt.ListModeLUTOwned(scanner, "mylistmode.lmDat", flag_tof=flag_tof)
 ```

 The `flag_tof` option specifies if the list-mode contains TOF information for
 each event.

 # List-Mode-DOI file
-A more advanced List-Mode format is available for scanners with a very high
+A more advanced List-Mode format is available for scanners with a very large
-amount of DOI layers.
-Documentation for this format is still in construction
+number of DOI layers.
+Documentation for this format is still in construction.